RiverWatch – Society for the protection of rivers

 - RiverWatch is a campaigning organisation; that is, we act in opposition to certain projects and promote public awareness.

-RiverWatch wants to draw attention to the value of rivers; their beauty and their importance to flora and fauna, as well as to humans.
-Most of all, we attempt to stop or mitigate the spree of destruction faced by streams.
+RiverWatch draws attention to the value of rivers; their beauty and their importance to flora and fauna, as well as to humans.
+We engage globally against destructive projects, particularly dams, and promote public awareness through campaigning.

 Rivers are our Earth’s lifeline.
 The majority of species can be found in or by streams.
 They are hot spots for biodiversity.